-Honours Project
+Honours Project in Mathematics

 Prerequisite: permission of the department.
-Normally students must have received a grade of at least B- in MATH 3311 and 3325 before starting an honours project

-A required course for mathematics honours students, to be taken in their final year.
+Normally students must have received a grade of at least B- in MATH 3312 or MATH 3326 before starting an honours project A required course for mathematics honours students in the Mathematics stream, to be taken in their final year.
 Each student will complete an honours project under the supervision of a faculty member, will submit a formal written report, and will give an oral presentation on the project.